naacl2022-reproducibility-track/naacl2022-reproducibility-track.github.io/index.md

 This is the homepage for the new [Reproducibility Track](https://2022.naacl.org/blog/reproducibility-track/) introduced at [NAACL 2022](https://2022.naacl.org/).
 If you are interested in participating, please join our [Slack workspace](https://join.slack.com/t/naacl2022repr-fzm7952/shared_invite/zt-18jnk8g3k-F_n7wNjXTYU~oocCMc_rVg).

+**New (2022-05-20)**: The original submission form reached the maximum number of missions.
+The new submission form can be found [here](https://forms.office.com/r/iGiY8XiiH8)

 <!-- Output copied to clipboard! -->

 <!-----